 As Pope Benedict XVI visited with victims of sexual abuse by priests in Boston yesterday, the news was again filled with concerns about the widespread and persistent nature of these abuses in the Church.

 Indeed, these acts are deplorable and intolerable.
 But it might also be useful to put in perspective how widespread sexual misconduct by priests is by comparing the problems in the Church with how widespread sexual misconduct is by teachers in schools.
-I know this is an unpleasant topic, but a recent analysis by the Associated Press suggests that sexual misconduct among male teachers is at least as common as among male priests.
+I know this is an unpleasant topic, but a recent analysis by the Associated Press (updated link to AP story) suggests that sexual misconduct among male teachers is at least as common as among male priests.

 The AP collected information on the number of teachers who lost their licenses between 2001 and 2005 due to sexual misconduct.
 They find that 2,570 licenses were revoked among a teaching workforce of almost 3 million.
 They compare this to the priest abuse scandals where they claim that 4,400 priests were accused of misconduct between 1950 and 2002 out of a priest workforce of 110,000.